Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 ACS Violations list showing 108 results including Zero Fixable CVEs Required enforced on legacy-python-api

-Click on the Zero Fixable CVEs Required violation to see the individual CVEs that triggered it:
+Click on your Zero Fixable CVEs Required violation to see the individual CVEs that triggered it:

 Violation detail showing fixable CVEs in mercurial pip and setuptools components